codefuse-ai/MFTCoder/README.md

 :white_check_mark: **Multi-model**: It integrates state-of-the-art open-source models such as gpt-neox, llama, llama-2, baichuan, Qwen, chatglm2, and more.
 (These finetuned models will be released in the near future.)

-:white_check_mark: **Multi-framework**: It provides support for both HuggingFace Accelerate (with deepspeed) and [ATorch](https://github.com/intelligent-machine-learning/dlrover).
+:white_check_mark: **Multi-framework**: It provides support for both Accelerate (with Deepspeed and FSDP) and ATorch

-:white_check_mark: **Efficient fine-tuning**: It supports LoRA and QLoRA, enabling fine-tuning of large models with minimal resources.
+:white_check_mark: **Efficient fine-tuning**: It supports LoRA, QLoRA as well as Full-parameters training, enabling fine-tuning of large models with minimal resources.
 The training speed meets the demands of almost all fine-tuning scenarios.

 The main components of this project include:
 - Support for both SFT (Supervised FineTuning) and MFT (Multi-task FineTuning).
 The current MFTCoder achieves data balance among multiple tasks, and future releases will achieve a balance between task difficulty and convergence speed during training.
-- Support for QLoRA instruction fine-tuning, as well as LoRA fine-tuning.
+- Support for QLoRA instruction fine-tuning, LoRA fine-tuning as well as Full-parameters fine-tuning.
-- Support for most mainstream open-source large models, particularly those relevant to Code-LLMs, such as Code-LLaMA, Starcoder, Codegeex2, Qwen, GPT-Neox, and more.
+- Support for most mainstream open-source large models, particularly those relevant to Code-LLMs, such as DeepSeek-coder, Mistral, Mixtral, Chatglm3, Code-LLaMA, Starcoder, Codegeex2, Qwen, GPT-Neox, and more.
 - Support for weight merging between the LoRA adaptor and base models, simplifying the inference process.
 - Release of 2 high-quality code-related instruction fine-tuning datasets: [Evol-instruction-66k](https://huggingface.co/datasets/codefuse-ai/Evol-instruction-66k) and [CodeExercise-Python-27k](https://huggingface.co/datasets/codefuse-ai/CodeExercise-Python-27k).
-- Release of 2 models: [CodeFuse-13B](https://huggingface.co/codefuse-ai/CodeFuse-13B) and [CodeFuse-CodeLlama-34B](https://huggingface.co/codefuse-ai/CodeFuse-CodeLlama-34B).
+- Release of many Code LLMs, please refer to organizations: [codefuse-ai on huggingface](https://huggingface.co/codefuse-ai) or [codefuse-ai on modelscope](https://modelscope.cn/organization/codefuse-ai).

 ## Requirements